gmr/pamqp/docs/index.rst

 Installation
 ------------
-pamqp is available from the `Python Package Index <https://pypi.python.org>`_ but should generally be installed as a dependency from a client library using setup.py.
+pamqp is available from the `Python Package Index <https://pypi.python.org>`_ but should generally be installed as a dependency from a client library.

 pamqp module documentation
 --------------------------